G7DAO/protocol/web3/flows/staker.md

     error LockupNotExpired(uint256 expiresAt);
 ```

-### `STAKER-*`: If an ERC1155 staking pool has a cooldown, a position holder who did create the position should not be able to initiate an unstake before the lockup period has expired
+### `STAKER-68`: If an ERC1155 staking pool has a cooldown, a position holder who did create the position should not be able to initiate an unstake before the lockup period has expired

 Any attempt to do so should result in the following error: